bredamatt/cardano-notes/revealjs/midterm/governance.md

 ---
 - Fuzzy threshold voting
-    - Ranks each proposal based on net positive votes.
+    - Ranks each proposal based on net positive votes received.

-    - Net positive must be > 10% of all votes recorded for a proposal to be shortlisted for funding
+    - Net positive % number of total votes, must be > 10% of all votes recorded for a proposal to be shortlisted for funding

 ---